 Continue Reading What Happens When a Victim Recants in Omaha?

+What is a No Contact Order in Nebraska?
 For the average person, being arrested and charged with a crime for the first time is a fairly frightening event.
 Along with worrying about the ultimate outcome of your case, you must also try to navigate the criminal justice system, something that can be extremely challenging for the uninitiated.
 Hiring an experienced Nebraska criminal defense attorney to represent you and protect your rights is the most important step you can take and should be your initial focus.
 Learning some of the most important dos and don’ts of being a defendant is also

 Continue Reading Understanding a No Contact Order